 Earnhardt ready to say a final goodbye to NASCAR career

 HOMESTEAD, Fla.
 (AP) Dale Earnhardt Jr. bounded out of the media center and was instantly swarmed by fans snapping photos and shoving Sharpies in his face.
-Earnhardt was tailed until he walked through the garage gate and up the steps to another interview.
+Earnhardt was tailed until he walked up the steps to another TV interview.

-”Did you see him?” a man yelled as more fans scampered toward NASCAR’s most popular driver.
+”Did you see him?” a man yelled as more fans arrived a few steps too late to reach NASCAR’s most popular driver.

 ”It would be a bit of a heartbreaker if we have the kind of issue that would take us out of an event and we couldn’t finish,” he said.

-Earnhardt, dressed in a red T-shirt and red cap of his race sponsor, was at ease as he reflected on the end of a 19-year career; he cracked jokes, asked the media questions and reflected on some of the misspent years early in his career.
-The video tributes from race teams, tracks and sponsors have touched the usually laid-back driver.
-Some of them have brought his pregnant wife, Amy, to tears.
+Earnhardt, dressed in a red T-shirt and red cap of his race sponsor, was at ease as he reflected on the end of career that started May 30, 1999, at Charlotte Motor Speedway.
+He finished 16th – dad was sixth – and he soon started his perpetual grip on NASCAR’s most popular driver award.

+Earnhardt cracked jokes, quizzed his eligibility to race in an Xfinity race with a reporter and spoke with some regret on the misspent years early in his career.

+”There were days when I would come into the garage to practice and everybody was in their cars pulling out of their stalls and I’m just walking in,” he said. ”And, nothing was wrong with that, you know, in my mind.
+That’s crazy.
+I mean, you’d be fired in this day and time if a driver was that carefree about it.
+It didn’t seem to matter.”

+He won a Daytona 500 with each team, and 26 races overall.
+But he never won a Cup championship, or came close in achievements to matching his late Hall of Fame father, Dale, who won seven titles and was known as ”The Intimidator.”

+A third-generation driver, Earnhardt wanted to win a title for himself, Hendrick and the legion of fans who have idolized him for a generation.
+Earnhardt has been feted with charitable donations, his father’s race car, a barrel of pickles and numerous video tributes from tracks, sponsors and teams.
+Budweiser , his sponsor at DEI, aired a tear-jerking appreciation of his days in the No. 88 car.

-”Amy’s the one that’s most emotional with being pregnant and everything,” he said. ”They’ve really been hitting her.”
+”They were all very emotional.
+Amy is the one that’s obviously the most emotional, with being pregnant and everything, so they’ve really been hitting her,” he said, laughing.

-Earnhardt hired a personal photographer to document the final weekend and he’s had a camera crew filming in preparation for a possible documentary.
-Earnhardt has a photo shoot set for Friday with long-time friend Matt Kenseth.
-Earnhardt and Kenseth broke in together and leave the series together.
+Earnhardt, who says he’s healthy and feels good in the wake of concussions that cost him 20 career races, wants some of those memories on home video and hired a photographer to shoot the final weekend and has a camera crew filming in preparation for a potential documentary.

-While the rest of the sport has all eyes on Earnhardt, he is rooting for his hunting buddy, Martin Truex Jr., to win the Cup championship on Sunday.
+While the sport has all eyes on Earnhardt, his are on two more parting gifts: JR Motorsports can win an Xfinity Series championship on Saturday and hunting buddy Martin Truex Jr. is the favorite to win the Cup championship on Sunday.

-Earnhardt has driven for Hendrick Motorsports since 2008 after a split with Dale Earnhardt Inc., the team founded by his father but run by his stepmother.
-He was unhappy with the direction of DEI since his father’s 2001 death in a last-lap accident at the Daytona 500, and a frosty relationship with his stepmother led him to bolt to NASCAR’s most powerful team.

-His mother, sister and a few close friends were invited down on his plane for Sunday’s race.
-He joked he had hundreds of friends that probably want to come but, hey, there’s only nine seats on the plane.
+Earnhardt’s not quite ready for a complete uncoupling from NASCAR: He has two or three Xfinity races planned for next season and tossed out the Homestead finale in 2018 as a potential race.

+He’ll still be around at the track with his Xfinity teams and his job in the NBC Sports broadcast booth.
+Alex Bowman takes over his ride in 2018.

-He’ll have hundreds of thousands more fans pulling for Junior one final time in the 88.
+Outside of his family, Earnhardt will have his flock of fans pulling for him one final time in the 88.

+”I thing going to Daytona next year, I’ll still be coming to terms about what it looks like without Dale on the race track,” Earnhardt Miller said. ”I’m sad about it in terms of, it’s what we’ve known, it’s what our family’s done.
+It’s all that we’ve lived through and worked through in our lives with losing our dad, starting JR Motorsports and all the fun and different things we got to accomplish.”

 ”We want to enjoy this weekend,” Earnhardt said, ”but we want to end well.”